Combining AI and AM - Improving Approximate Matching through Transformer Networks: Introduction

-Traditional approaches compute similarity scores between fuzzy hashes to identify shared anomalies of different files.
-However, such similarity scores are limited in their expressiveness and frequently fail to detect shared anomalies or even state misleading similarities.
-The fact that fuzzy hashes translate bytes into computable strings makes them especially interesting for processing them using machine learning techniques.
-With our approach, named \textbf{D}eep \textbf{L}earning \textbf{A}pproximate \textbf{M}atching (DLAM), we intend to build a bridge between recent advances in deep learning and fuzzy hashing and demonstrate large performance improvements for the task of anomaly detection by combining both concepts.
-More specifically, we introduce a transformer-based approach to detect parts of file anomalies in their corresponding fuzzy hashes.
-We empirically show that DLAM improves anomaly detection in fuzzy hashes produced by ssdeep~\cite{ssdeep} and TLSH~\cite{tlsh}, whereas traditional similarity measures fail to detect the anomalies.
-In contrast to state-of-the-art fuzzy hashing algorithms and other deep learning approaches, DLAM consistently classifies the anomalies with an accuracy of over 90\% on multiple file types.
+Traditional approaches compute similarity scores between fuzzy hashes to identify shared fragments of different files.
+However, such similarity scores are limited in their expressiveness and, as shown by \cite{frasher}, frequently fail to detect shared fragments or even state misleading similarities between files.
+The fact that fuzzy hashes translate bytes into computable strings makes them especially interesting for processing on base of machine-learning techniques.
+With our approach, which we call \textit{\textbf{D}eep \textbf{L}earning \textbf{A}pproximate \textbf{M}atching (DLAM)}, we aim to bridge recent advances in deep learning and fuzzy hashing and demonstrate large performance improvements for the task of fragment detection by combining both concepts.

+More specifically, we introduce a transformer-based~\citep{transformer} approach to detect parts of file fragments in their corresponding fuzzy hashes.
+We empirically show that DLAM improves fragment detection in fuzzy hashes produced by the most commonly used algorithms \ssdeep~\citep{ssdeep} and \tlsh~\citep{tlsh}, whereas traditional similarity measures fail to detect the fragments.
+In contrast to state-of-the-art fuzzy hashing algorithms and previous deep learning approaches, DLAM consistently classifies the fragments with an accuracy of over 90\% on multiple tested file types, namely JavaScript, PDF and XLSX.

-Our contributions can be summarized as follows: \begin{itemize} \item We introduce deep learning approximate matching (DLAM) that combines efficient fuzzy hashing algorithms with transformer models from natural language processing. \item We show that DLAM beats conventional approximate matching with fuzzy hashes, such as ssdeep and TLSH.
-DLAM works even for small anomaly sizes, for which the traditional similarity measurements completely fail. \item We further demonstrate that DLAM for anomaly detection achieves comparable results to state-of-the-art multi-resolution fuzzy hashing algorithms. \end{itemize}
+We point out to restrict our evaluation on approximate matching schemes, which are actually used and provide an executable implementation.
+In summary, we make the following contributions: \begin{itemize} \item We introduce Deep Learning Approximate Matching, or DLAM in short, that combines efficient fuzzy hashing algorithms with transformer-based models from natural language processing. \item We show that DLAM is superior to the most common conventional approximate matching schemes \ssdeep\ and \tlsh\ and even works for small fragment sizes where traditional similarity measurements fail completely. \item We further demonstrate that DLAM achieves comparable results to state-of-the-art multi-resolution fuzzy hashing algorithms, such as \mrshtwo\ and \mrshcf in case of fragment detection. \item We provide the complete source code of DLAM on GitHub: \url{https://github.com/warlmare/DLAM}. \end{itemize}